Close Menu

 What is the best time to visit Vaishno Devi?

 The best time to visit Vaishno Devi is during the spring (March-June) or autumn (September-November) seasons.
 The weather is pleasant during these months, making the trek more comfortable.
-(See Also: Is Guinea-Bissau Safe to Visit?
-A Traveler’s Guide)
+(See Also: Are the Galapagos Islands Safe to Visit?
+A Guide to Worry-Free Travel)

 Is it safe to trek to Vaishno Devi alone?